jordifierro/pachatary-android/README.md

 #### CreateSceneActivity and EditSceneActivity

-This screens are used to handle the scene creation and edition form flow (that are almost the same).
+This screens are used to handle the scene and experience creation and edition form flow (that are almost the same).
-They only appears visible to the user to show a loader while creating the scene or ask user if wants to modify the scene picture.
+They only appears visible to the user to show a loader while creating the scene/experience or ask user if wants to modify the scene/experience picture.
 Here are the form screens:

 ##### EditTitleAndDescriptionActivity